doctor-useless/nsdash/README.md

 ### 2. Set up FaunaDB

-We are using FaunaDB to hold and store all of our todo data.
+We are using FaunaDB to hold and store all of our contact data.

-To setup a FaunaDB account and get the API key we'll use to scaffold out our todos database, head over to [https://dashboard.fauna.com/accounts/register](https://dashboard.fauna.com/accounts/register) and create a free Fauna Cloud account.
+To setup a FaunaDB account and get the API key we'll use to scaffold out our contacts database, head over to [https://dashboard.fauna.com/accounts/register](https://dashboard.fauna.com/accounts/register) and create a free Fauna Cloud account.

 1. **Sign up**